When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Expandable Magnet Set

-Recommended for ages 3 and above, this 3D magnetic set is easy to use and offers tons of fun.
+Recommended for ages 3 and above, this 3D magnetic set is intuitive to use and offers hours of open-ended fun.

 It provides educational opportunities and engages your child’s mind by fusing creativity, science, and math.
-Since all the tile edges are magnetized, your child has unlimited opportunities to build any design they can think of.
+Since all the tile edges are magnetized, your child has unlimited opportunities to build castles, rockets, or abstract art.

 PicassoTiles Magnet Building Tiles